Tags : Browse Projects

 Compare

 Claimed by OSGeo - The Open Source Geo...
-Analyzed 5 days ago
+Analyzed about 5 hours ago

 deegree is a Java Framework offering the main building blocks for Spatial Data Infrastructures.
 Its entire architecture is developed using standards of the Open Geospatial Consortium (OGC) and ISO/TC 211 (ISO Technical Committee 211 -- Geographic Information/Geomatics).